 But the next ransomware variant may not be so nice.

 With most ransom demands valued in many thousands of dollars, it’s critical to plan out how you will protect – and recover – your encrypted data, should paying the ransom not be an option.

-In this article, we want to provide you with some practical best practices to take to protect you from the next attack, focusing in on how to properly leverage a cloud backup solution.
+In this article, we want to provide you with some of the best practices to adopt in order to protect you from the next possible attack, focusing on how to properly leverage a cloud backup solution.
 Using our own solution – Cloudberry Backup – as the example, we’ll provide some guidance on how to implement proper backups that ensure recovery in the face of a ransomware attack.

 Best Practice #1: Use a Cloud Backup

-Recent ransomware strains have been recently documented where on-prem backup measures and data (such as the Shadow Volume Copy service, and even backup data sets from specific vendors) have been disabled or deleted.
-Utilizing a cloud-based backup solution ensures a copy of your data remains unadulterated and untouchable by ransomware.
+Recent ransomware strains have been recently documented where on-prem backup measures and data (such as the Shadow Volume Copy service, mapped cloud drives and even backup data sets from specific vendors) have been encrypted or deleted.
+Utilizing a cloud backup solution ensures a copy of your data remains unadulterated and untouched by ransomware.

 Best Practice #2: Use Encryption

-Ransomware vendors (yes, vendors) are constantly working to improve their game.
-So, it’s necessary to assume they will eventually come after backups as a common part of their assault.
-By encrypting backup data sets (as shown as a part of Cloudberry Backup in the figure below), you obfuscate the contents of a backup set, limiting (if not eliminating) ransomware’s ability to identify the backup set as a target – a key component to either deleting the data or encrypting (for the purposes of hold it ransom) it.
+Ransomware vendors (yes, vendors) are constantly working to improve their techniques.
+So, it’s necessary to assume they will eventually come after cloud backup as a common part of their assault.
+Usually ransomware works by encrypting files with specific extensions.
+To add another layer of defense you can encrypt your cloud backup data (as shown as a part of Cloudberry Backup in the figure below), to obfuscate the contents of a backup set, limiting (if not eliminating completely) ransomware’s ability to identify the backup set as a target – a key component to either deleting the data or encrypting (for the purposes of holding it for ransom) it.

 Best Practice #3: Establish Retention Policies